Mint mark

 A mint mark is a letter, symbol or an inscription on a coin indicating the mint where the coin was produced.
-It should not be confused with a mintmaster mark which is the mark of the mintmaster.
+It is distinct from a mintmaster mark, the mark of the mintmaster.

 History

 Mint marks were first developed to locate a problem.
 If a coin was underweight, or overweight, the mint mark would immediately tell where the coin was minted, and the problem could be located and fixed.
 Another problem which could occur would be a dishonest mint official debasing the coin, or putting less precious metal in the coin than specified.
 The first mint marks, called "Magistrate Marks" were developed by the Greeks, and named the Magistrate in charge of producing that coin.
 Debasing a coin, or otherwise tampering with it, was a very serious crime, often punishable by death in many civilizations.
-For example, in 1649, the directors of the Spanish colonial American Mint at Potosi, in what is today Bolivia, were condemned to death for seriously debasing the coinage.
+For example, in 1649, the directors of the Spanish colonial American Mint at Potosí, in what is today Bolivia, were condemned to death for seriously debasing the coinage.
 The initials of the assayer as well as the mint mark were immediate identifiers when the coins were inspected.

 In some cases the symbols found in the field of ancient Greek coins indicated mints, not magistrates.
 Mints in territories conquered by Alexander the Great struck coins with the types he used in Macedon but marked with a local symbol.
-For example, Rhodes struck coins with Alexander’s types marked with a rose, a local symbol previously used on its own coins.
+For example, Rhodes struck coins with Alexander's types marked with a rose, a local symbol previously used on its own coins.